“I use my art to show my love to the world.”

 In 1957 Ting was accepted into Beijing’s Central Academy of Arts and Crafts.
 During his studies he discovered Matisse, Picasso and Modigliani, artists who were to prove a huge influence on Ting.

 After graduation Ting spent time in Kunming, part of the Yunnan province, an area known for its great beauty.
 Ting used his nights to paint, only to burn his work in the mornings, in an effort to conceal his abstract style from the authorities.
 His efforts were in vain and eventually Ting was compelled to escape to the monasteries of northern China to evade capture.
-It was during this time Ting that studied the cave paintings on the old Silk Route which had been preserved for centuries.
+It was during this time Ting studied the cave paintings on the old Silk Route which had been preserved for centuries.

 Ting’s work exhibits a distinctive technique, one which portrays traditional Chinese influences as well as more expressive Western art forms.
 Ting’s paintings often feature the female form, but these are not the forms of models.
 The women are characters that have been created from Ting’s feelings of hope and from literature which has touched him.